alioresonance/trove-interview/README.md

-# Trove SQA Automation Engineer Challenge
+# Trove QA Automation Engineer Challenge

 This repository is meant to provide Trove SQA Automation Engineeer interview candidates with a takehome interview challenge starting point.
 It includes: